 At the latest since Apple's plans to develop smart glasses became known, smart glasses have been on the minds of many users and companies.
 So it's not surprising that more and more major electronics manufacturers have introduced smart glasses in recent weeks and months.

 Smart glasses from Google: Will Google Glass be ready for series production?

 We have already mentioned Google Glass in this article.
-The wearable launched on the market in a first version in 2014.
-After a temporary sales stop, the Google Glass Enterprise Edition 2 appeared in 2019, which is offered for $1,100.
-However, the product is aimed more at developers and companies that want to further develop Google's technology or use it for their own software.
+The wearable launched in a first version in 2014.
+After a temporary sales hiatus, the Google Glass Enterprise Edition 2 appeared in 2019, which was offered for $1,100.
+However, the product was aimed more at developers and companies that want to further develop Google's technology or use it for their own software.

 Glass, hence the singular in the name, offers a projector on a single page that can project digital content onto a glass prism in front of the user's eye.
 In the basic version, Google dispenses with a frame for the glasses and attaches the technology to a frame that you place on your nose.
 However, there are also attachments for sunglasses.

 After many years of questions regarding a general market release, Google announced in March 2023 that it was discontinuing the second generation Google Glass, without an indication on whether there will be another generation in the future.